csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

    * one big file over Brotli is markedly faster than many small files.

-Again, no compression is not a viable option and should be considered a bug—please don’t design your bundling strategy around the absence of compression.
+Again, no compression is not a viable option and should be considered a bug — please don’t design your bundling strategy around the absence of compression.

 This is another nod in the direction of preferring fewer, larger files.